genebean/puppetlabs-haproxy/README.md

 * `service_manage`:
 Chooses whether the haproxy service state should be managed by puppet at all.
 Defaults to true

+* `service_name`:
+The service name for haproxy.
+Defaults to undef.
+If no name is given then the value computed for $instance_name will be used.
+NOTE: Class['haproxy'] has a different default.

 * `global_options`:
 A hash of all the haproxy global options.
 If you want to specify more